antaris-inc/SatOS-Payload-SDK/README.md

 ## Quickstart

-If you have read through the Developer Guide, simply visit the [Python example application](./examples/app-python/) to quickly get a Payload Application up and running locally.
+If you have read through the Developer Guide, simply visit the [Python example application](./examples/app-python/) to quickly get a sample Payload Application up and running locally.

-## Developing Payload Applications
+## Developing Applications

 The development processes available here utilize Docker containers.
 It is expected that developers start from one of the supported base images: